 to consider and discuss matters relating to personnel, nominations, discipline, salary, litigation or other sensitive matter.

+Section 7.12: Transacting Business by Mail, Email, Telephone, or Video Conference.

+The Board shall have the power to transact its business by mail, email, telephone, video conference or such other means to be developed, if in the judgement of the President of the Board the urgency of the case requires such action.

 Rationale for Change: Wording changes include: adopting suggestions from Legal Counsel, updates to incorporate current practices of communication and standards of organizational operations, and providing clarity and consistency.